Showing posts with label contact lenses. Show all posts

 Lens photos below!

-All photos taken by yours truly during a mostly sunny October noon.
-All close-up photos are free from color filters and such and that's so that the colors would appear as true to real life as possible.
+All photos are taken by yours truly during an afternoon with a clear sky.
+All close-ups are free from color filters and the like and that's so that the colors would appear as true to life as possible.

 Indoors, natural room light.